NVIDIA/aistore/docs/out_of_band.md

 To recap:

-if an attempt to read remote metadata returns "object not found", and `versioning.sync_warm_get` is set to `true`, then we go ahead and delete the object locally, thus effectively _synchronizing_ in-cluster content with it's remote source.
+if an attempt to read remote metadata returns "object not found", and `versioning.synchronize` is set to `true`, then we go ahead and delete the object locally, thus effectively _synchronizing_ in-cluster content with it's remote source.

 ## GET latest version